bjmorgan/kinisi/docs/source/tutorials.rst

 Tutorials
 =========

-Here are some simple tutorials, showing how :py:mod:`kinisi` can be used to investigate mean-squared displacement and diffusion from a VASP Xdatcar file.
+Here are some simple tutorials, showing how :py:mod:`kinisi` can be used to investigate mean-squared displacement and diffusion from a VASP Xdatcar file and the Arrhenius behavior from an :code:`MDAnalysis` universe.

 .. toctree::
    :maxdepth: 1